Moeen Ali

 Moeen Munir Ali (born 18 June 1987) is an English cricketer, who was formerly vice-captain of England in limited overs cricket.
 He played for England cricket team between 2014 and 2024.
-In domestic cricket he represents Warwickshire, having previously played for Worcestershire.
+In domestic cricket he represents Yorkshire, having previously played for Worcestershire and Warwickshire.
 He has also played in multiple Twenty20 leagues.

 Ali made his debuts in all three formats in 2014.
 He was part of the England teams that won the 2019 Cricket World Cup and 2022 T20 World Cup.

+In 2018 Ali published his autobiography 'Moeen'.

 On 7 June 2023, Ali announced he was coming out of retirement for England Test team following an injury to first choice spinner Jack Leach, just ahead of the 2023 Ashes Series.
 He fully retired from Test cricket at the end of the Ashes series.
 He finally announced his international retirement on 8 September 2024.

 Early life

 Ali was born in Sparkhill, Birmingham.
 He is of Kashmiri and English descent; his grandfather migrated to England from Mirpur, Kashmir, while his grandmother, Betty Cox, was a white Briton.
 He can understand Urdu and Punjabi.
 He became known fondly as "the beard that's feared" while playing for Worcestershire.
 Ali's father worked as a taxi driver, and as a psychiatric nurse.
 He grew up on the same street as fellow cricketers Kabir Ali (his first cousin), Naqash Tahir, and Rawait Khan.
 His brothers Kadeer and Omar are also cricketers.
-Ali is a keen football fan and a lifelong supporter of Liverpool F.C.